 Suze Orman has been called “a force in the world of personal finance” and a “one-woman financial advice powerhouse” by USA Today.
 A two-time Emmy Award-winning television host, New York Times mega bestselling author, magazine and online columnist, writer/producer, and one of the top motivational speakers in the world today, Orman is undeniably America’s most recognized expert on personal finance.
 Visit Suze’s website, http://www.suzeorman.com, to access a wealth of resources that will help you to get smart about your money.

-Don’t… Assume Medicare Will Cover Your Dental Needs: Medicare does not cover routine dental care, and even if you have dental coverage through a supplemental Medicare Advantage plan, it likely has an annual limit of $1,000-$1,500 – that’s about the cost of one root canal and a crown.
+Don’t… Assume Medicare Will Cover Your Senior Dental Care Needs: Medicare does not cover routine dental care, and even if you have dental coverage through a supplemental Medicare Advantage plan, it likely has an annual limit of $1,000-$1,500 – that’s about the cost of one root canal and a crown.
 You can purchase a stand-alone dental insurance plan to supplement your Medicare, but Suze recommends that people who are getting ready to retire, or who have already retired, should look into dental savings plans.

 Also known as dental discount plans, dental savings plans are not insurance.
 “They are better than dental insurance,” says Suze.
 “Dental savings plans are very affordable, and – unlike traditional dental insurance - there is no annual cap on your coverage.”